WPSJ-CD: Engle ownership

-Sale to Prime Time Partners, LLC
+Sale to Prime Time Partners

-On December 19, 2012, Engle Broadcasting of Cedar Brook, New Jersey sold WPSJ-CD to WPSJ-CD Station, LLC, a subsidiary of Doral, Florida-based Prime Time Partners.
+On December 19, 2012, Engle Broadcasting of Cedar Brook, New Jersey, sold WPSJ-CD to WPSJ-CD Station, LLC, a subsidiary of Doral, Florida–based Prime Time Partners.
 Earlier that year, an asset purchase agreement had been signed, as had a time brokerage agreement effective August 1.
 Two weeks later, the station changed programming to the new MundoFox Spanish-language network; Prime Time also owned stations in Boston and Tampa that converted to the service.

 Meanwhile, in June 2013, WPSJ relocated from channel 51 to channel 38 as part of a 2012 settlement with WPHA-CD, which moved from channel 38 to 24.

 MundoFox, which had changed its name to MundoMax after Fox withdrew from the venture, closed on December 1, 2016.
 By then, WPSJ-CD was airing a series of other national digital multicast television networks on its subchannels.

 HC2 ownership

 Prime Time Partners sold WPSJ-CD for $1.7 million to HC2 Holdings in 2018.
 The station was an affiliate of HC2-owned Azteca América until that service closed on December 31, 2022.